ColleagueRiley/Cocoa-in-Pure-C/README.md

 objc_msgSend_void(NSApp, sel_registerName("finishLaunching"));
 ```

-Now, in the draw loop I'd start by creating a memory pool.
+Now, in the draw loop, I'd start by creating a memory pool.

 This is so that way all memory allocated by event checking can be freed at once, avoiding a memory leak.